Set up Sophos Firewall Site-to-Site IPsec VPN

 Typical rules:

-NAT is not forbidden with IPsec, but it must be clearly justified.
+NAT is not prohibited with IPsec, but it must have a clear reason.
 Typical cases are overlapping networks, cloud requirements or third parties that accept only specific source addresses.

 Menu path: